ChandanHegde07/Smart-Energy-Optimization-System-using-TinyML/Readme.md

 ---

+# Patent Information

-## Patent Information
+## Patent Status

-**Patent Status**: Patent Pending
+Published (Indian Patent Office)

+## Project Details
+This project includes proprietary technology and methodologies disclosed in a patent published by the Indian Patent Office (IPO) in the name of **Sai Vidya Institute of Technology (SVIT)**.

+**Technology**: TinyML - Driven Occupancy and Appliance Control System for Classroom Energy Reduction

+## Intellectual Property Rights
-This project contains proprietary technology and methodologies for which a patent application has been filed.
-All intellectual property rights related to the Smart Energy Optimization System using TinyML are protected under applicable patent laws.
+All intellectual property rights related to the TinyML - Driven Occupancy and Appliance Control System for Classroom Energy Reduction are protected under applicable patent and intellectual property laws.

+## Important Notice
-**Important Notice**: Unauthorized use, reproduction, or distribution of the patented technology may constitute patent infringement and is subject to legal action.
+**Unauthorized use, reproduction, or distribution of the patented/patent-published technology may constitute infringement and may be subject to legal action.**

+## Licensing and Commercial Use
-For licensing inquiries or commercial use, please contact the project maintainers.
+For licensing inquiries or commercial use, please contact:
+* Project maintainers
+* Sai Vidya Institute of Technology (SVIT)